Frank DiLeo: Career

 DiLeo is referenced in Sheryl Crow's "The Na-Na Song", with the lines "Clarence Thomas organ grinder Frank DiLeo's dong / Maybe if I'd let him I'd have had a hit song."
-Crow and DiLeo were acquainted when Crow worked as a backup singer on Jackson's Bad World Tour.
+Crow and DiLeo were acquainted when Crow worked as a backup singer on Jackson's Bad tour.
 Dileo propositioned Crow and said he would ruin her career if she did not comply.
 DiLeo also managed the careers of Taylor Dayne, Jodeci, Laura Branigan, and Bon Jovi guitarist Richie Sambora, and had worked with Prince on several projects.

 DiLeo founded Dileo Entertainment Group, a company located in Nashville, Tennessee.
 The company is focused on managing up-and-coming artists as well as establishing a publishing company in Nashville with partners Mark Lamica and Quincy Krashna, with whom also co-managed Michael Jackson and his comeback tour along with numerous projects including several plays.
 DiLeo also wrote a tell-all biography of his years in the music industry, of which Mark & Quincy have the transcripts and original copies.

 In 1991, Youngstown, Ohio Mob Boss Joseph "Little Joey" Naples was killed outside a home he was having built in Beaver Township, Mahoning County.
-He was driving DiLeo's Ford Mustang Convertible.
-Naples was a member of the LaRocca LCN family in Pittsburgh.
+He was driving DiLeo's Ford Mustang Convertible when the shooting happened.
+Naples was a member of the Pittsburgh crime family, also known as the LaRocca crime family in Pittsburgh.

-In 2011, DiLeo suffered a heart attack and was treated at Cedars Sinai Medical Center in Los Angeles.

 He appeared in six major motion pictures.
 His film credits include Goodfellas, Wayne's World and Wayne's World 2.

 Death

-Frank DiLeo died on August 24, 2011, in a care facility outside Youngstown, Ohio, after experiencing complications following heart surgery.
+In 2011, DiLeo suffered a heart attack and was treated at Cedars Sinai Medical Center in Los Angeles.
+He died on August 24, 2011, in a care facility outside Youngstown, Ohio, after experiencing complications following heart surgery.
 He was 63 years old.